Tuxdude/repobuddy/repobuddy/tests/list.md

 Utils
 -----
-1. Create a lock file, and try to acquire the lock file in a second instance
+1. Create a lock file, verify file is created, release and verify file is removed.
-2. Create a lock file in one thread, and try to acquire the lock file in a second instance, while the first instance releases the lock.
+2. Create a lock file, and try to acquire the same lock again.
-3. Create a lock file, and check if the file is created.
-Release the lock and check if the file is removed.
+3. Create a lock file in one thread, and try to acquire the lock file in a second instance, while the first instance releases the lock. check if the file is removed.
 4. Create a lock file in one thread, try to delete the file in another thread.
 5. Create a lock file in a directory with no write permission.